Which home blood pressure reading machine?

 Do not check your blood pressure too often.
 You may become worried or stressed about small changes in your reading.
 This can raise your blood pressure in the short term.
 Worrying about your blood pressure reading may actually make it higher.

-*Based on NICE Hypertension guidelines 2019
+*Based on National Institute for Health and Care Excellence (NICE) Hypertension guidelines 2019